Juvenile Idiopathic Arthritis

 JIA may be classified as one of the following six subtypes:

-Oligoarticular JIA: This is the most common type of JIA, making up about half of all cases.
+Oligoarticular JIA: Formerly known as pauciarticular JRA or pauciarthritis, this is the most common type of JIA, making up about half of all cases.
 Diagnosis may be made if between one and four joints are affected in the first six months.
 This type of JIA is the most likely to resolve, leaving little or no joint damage.
 The condition is known as persistent oligoarthritis if it continues affecting up to four joints after six months, or known as extended oligoarthritis if it affects more than six joints after six months.
 Oligoarticular JIA commonly affects one or both knees and is often mild.
 It is also the type of JIA most likely to cause uveitis – eye inflammation – so requires regular eye checks.

 Polyarticular JIA: rheumatoid factor negative: This accounts for about a quarter of all cases of JIA.
-Diagnosis may be made if five or more joints are affected in the first six months and a blood test for rheumatoid factor (RF) is negative.
-It may involve tiredness and occasional slight fever.
+Diagnosis of polyarthritis may be made if five or more joints are affected in the first six months.
+Rheumatoid factor-negative polyarticular JIA is diagnosed if a blood test for rheumatoid factor (RF) is also negative.
+It may involve tiredness and occasional, slight fever.
 This type of JIA may remain into adult life, but can go into remission, where the condition is symptomless.
 However, there is a remaining high risk of physical impairments.

-Systemic onset JIA, also known as Still’s disease: This accounts for about 5 - 10 percent of all cases of JIA.
+Systemic onset JIA, also known as Still’s disease or systemic juvenile idiopathic arthritis: This accounts for about 5 to 10 percent of all cases of JIA.
 Diagnosis may be made if there is arthritis in one or more joints with, or preceded by, fever of at least two weeks' duration, and if one or more of the following signs and symptoms are present:

 - Swollen glands in neck, armpits and groin